shramanth95207/Music-Playlist-Project/Readme.md

 HOW TO RUN Terminal: python main.py

+VS Code:
-VS Code: 1.
-Open folder 2.
-Open main.py 3.
-Run
+1. Open folder
+2. Open main.py

-TEAM MEMBERS & ROLES Member 1 - Playlist Manager Member 2 - Search
-System Member 3 - Player Controls Member 4 - Documentation & Testing
+3. Run

 NOTES - Works fully offline - No HTML - Can use CLI or WxPython GUI